• Skip to primary navigation

 How to Cook Frozen Steak #beef #steak

 Yes!
-Not only can you successfully cook a frozen steak, but when done correctly it is actually one of the best ways to prepare a perfectly seared juicy steak.
-Properly cooking frozen steak is also the most forgiving method because it is cooked slowly to bring the interior to the ideal temperature, which also eliminates that overcooked gray band of meat directly below the seared crust.
+Not only can you successfully cook a frozen steak without thawing, but when done correctly it is actually may be the best way to prepare a perfect steak.
+Properly cooking frozen steak is also more forgiving than any cooking method using fresh steak because it is cooked slowly to bring the interior to the ideal temperature, which also eliminates that overcooked gray band of meat directly below the seared crust.

-Don’t pre-thaw your frozen steaks.
-Here’s why: When browning the steak in the pan the surface exterior will heat up sufficiently to form a nice crust while the inside stays nice and cold, preventing the residual ‘graying’ inside the meat nearest to the surface.
+Don’t thaw your frozen steaks.
+Here’s why: When searing the steak in the pan the surface exterior will heat up sufficiently to form a nice crust while the inside stays nice and cold, this prevents the residual ‘graying’ inside the meat nearest to the surface.

 When you finish the steak in the oven the interior will thaw and gently heat up to your desired temperature.
 Since the interior is heating up in the oven and not in the pan you will eliminate the gray band of meat encapsulating your medium-rare goodness which means a more tender steak and more moisture.